Achillea (Yarrow)

 Yarrow has a long history of being used both culinarily and medicinally, but it should be consumed with caution.
 While some parts of the plant are edible, it can be mildly toxic if ingested in large quantities, particularly for people who are sensitive to plants in the Asteraceae family.

-See also Abelia
+See also Acalypha

 Edible Parts of Achillea (Yarrow)